tayal-sarthak/SeizureSeeker/notrealreadme.txt

 ### CSV
 - Header row must be present
 - Only numeric columns are considered
-- Sampling rate must be set manually in the UI
+- Sampling rate must be set manually in UI

 ---